-The amendments clarify that the income tax consequences of dividends are linked more directly to past transactions or events that generated distributable profits than to distributions to owners.
-Therefore, an entity recognises the income tax consequences of dividends in profit or loss, other comprehensive income or equity according to where it originally recognised those past transactions or events.
-An entity applies the amendments for annual reporting periods beginning on or after 1 January 2019, with early application permitted.
-When the entity first applies those amendments, it applies them to the income tax consequences of dividends recognised on or after the beginning of the earliest comparative period.
-Since the Group's current practice is in line with these amendments, they had no impact on the interim consolidated financial statements of the Group.
+The amendments clarify that the effects of income taxes on dividends are linked to past transactions or events that generated distributable income, rather than to distributions to owners.
+Therefore, an entity recognises the income tax consequences of dividends in profit or loss for the period, in other comprehensive income or shareholders' equity according to the way in which the entity previously recognised such past transactions or events.

+An entity applies these amendments to reporting periods beginning on or after 1 January 2019; early application is permitted.
+When an entity applies these amendments for the first time, it applies them to the effects of income taxes on dividends recognised as from the start of the first reporting period.

+Since the Group's current practice is in line with these amendments, they do not have any impact on the Saras Group's consolidated financial statements.